Updating to the new Google channel

 Optional: Add a Google Product Category to your products to improve their performance on Google.

-When you set up the Google Shopping app for the first time, all of the products that are available to your online store are automatically synced with Google Merchant Center.
+When you set up the Google channel for the first time, all of the products that are available to your online store are automatically synced with Google Merchant Center.
 You need to wait for products to be approved by Google before you can create a Smart Shopping campaign in Shopify.

 You can change which products are available to sync with Google and view the approval status of your synced products from the Google Shopping Overview page in Shopify.
 Learn more about making products available to channels and apps.